FFmpeg/FFV1/ffv1.md

 `Container`: Format that encapsulates `Frames` (see [the section on `Frames`](#frame)) and (when required) a `Configuration Record` into a bitstream.

 `Sample`: The smallest addressable representation of a color component or a luma component in a `Frame`.
-Examples of sample are Luma, Blue Chrominance, Red Chrominance, Alpha, Red, Green, and Blue.
+Examples of `Sample` are Luma, Blue Chrominance, Red Chrominance, Alpha, Red, Green, and Blue.

-`Plane`: A discrete component of a static image comprised of samples that represent a specific quantification of samples of that image.
+`Plane`: A discrete component of a static image comprised of `Samples` that represent a specific quantification of `Samples` of that image.

 `Pixel`: The smallest addressable representation of a color in a `Frame`.
-It is composed of 1 or more samples.
+It is composed of 1 or more `Samples`.

 `ESC`:   An ESCape symbol to indicate that the symbol to be stored is too large for normal storage and that an alternate storage method.

 `MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the symbol.

-`RCT`:   Reversible Color Transform, a near linear, exactly reversible integer transform that converts between RGB and YCbCr representations of a Pixel.
+`RCT`:   Reversible Color Transform, a near linear, exactly reversible integer transform that converts between RGB and YCbCr representations of a `Pixel`.

 `VLC`:   Variable Length Code, a code that maps source symbols to a variable number of bits.

-`RGB`:   A reference to the method of storing the value of a Pixel by using three numeric values that represent Red, Green, and Blue.
+`RGB`:   A reference to the method of storing the value of a `Pixel` by using three numeric values that represent Red, Green, and Blue.

-`YCbCr`: A reference to the method of storing the value of a Pixel by using three numeric values that represent the luma of the Pixel (Y) and the chrominance of the Pixel (Cb and Cr).
-YCbCr word is used for historical reasons and currently references any color space relying on 1 luma sample and 2 chrominance samples e.g. YCbCr, YCgCo or ICtCp.
+`YCbCr`: A reference to the method of storing the value of a `Pixel` by using three numeric values that represent the luma of the `Pixel` (Y) and the chrominance of the `Pixel` (Cb and Cr).
+YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chrominance `Samples` e.g. YCbCr, YCgCo or ICtCp.
 Exact meaning of the three numeric values is unspecified.

 `TBA`:   To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification.
 -------- --------------------------------------------------------------